abrookins/reliable_service_calls_with_python/README.md

 * **Circuit breakers**: mechanisms that stop executing code after reaching a failure threshold
 * **Timeouts**: deadlines that network requests must meet, after which the program stops waiting
-* **Retries with exponential backoff and random jitter**: attempts to try a failed network request again
+* **Retries with backoff and jitter**: attempts to try a failed network request again
 * **Graceful degradation**: falling back to a degraded state; i.e., returning partial data
 * **Generic gateway**: a collection of code that templates error handling, especially around network requests

-The "generic gateway" and "circuit breaker" patterns are based on Chapter 5, "Stability Patterns," of the book *Release It!* by Michael Nygard.
+The _generic gateway_ and _circuit breaker_ patterns are based on Chapter 5,
+"Stability Patterns," of the book *Release It!* by Michael Nygard.

 The idea to use exponential backoff with "jitter" is based on [*Exponential Backoff And Jitter*](https://www.awsarchitectureblog.com/2015/03/backoff.html), published in the *AWS Architecture Blog*.

-## Introducing the demo system
+## Introducing the Demo System

 The simulations run for the demonstration use the "homepage" service included in this project.
 The homepage service acts as a composition layer that returns a